 7. Ski instructor

-The majority of ski instructor positions are seasonal, so the outdoor enthusiasts who work them often pick up another physically demanding job (such as a mountain guide or whitewater rafting guide) during the summer months.
+The majority of ski instructor positions are seasonal, and the outdoor enthusiasts who work them often pick up another physically demanding job (such as a mountain guide or whitewater rafting guide) during the summer months.
 But some diehard skiers will follow the snow, traveling around the world from lodge to lodge and mountain to mountain to pursue their passion year-round.

 In the United States, a Level I instructor (considered entry-level) is permitted to teach newbies the basics of alpine or cross-country skiing on well-groomed runs.
 A Level II instructor works with more experienced skiers, focusing on technique.
 Only the best skiers can obtain the highest level of certification (Level III), as tested through an exhaustive four-day exam.
+Note that Level I may only be recognized in the awarding country, so you should aim to reach Level II certification in the USA or get your certification abroad.

 To see what kind of ski instructor positions are currently available at resorts around the world, comb through country-specific job boards like Cool Works (for the United States) and the New Zealand Snowsports Instructors Alliance.
 Résumé boosters to help you stand out include first aid training and avalanche safety training.